nhamilton98/Course-Work/README.md

 # Course Work
-This repository is a compilation of all of my coding course work I have completed thus far at Eastern Washington University.
+This repository is a compilation of all of my coding course work I have completed to date at Eastern Washington University.

 # Showcase Projects